nicknick85/Collective-Intelligence-Research/Data/README.md

 * win_flag - 1 if a selection corresponds to a winner, 0 otherwise.
 ## tickdata_betstape
 Here we store an initial state of each market (the state at the beginning of scanning) as well as all subsequent changes until the beginning of the corresponding event.
+* e_id, market_id, selection_id - the same as in __tickdata_markets__ and __tickdata_selections__.
+* ts - timestamps.
+For each market, the first timestamp is the time when scanning has been started.
+The data corresponding to it contains all the information about the initial state of the market.
+Subsequent timestamps corresponds to changes of the market state until the beginning of the corresponding event.